onaio/fhir-tooling/efsity/README.md

 # efsity
-A command line utility to support FHIRCore content authoring.
+A command line utility to support OpenSRP v2 (FHIRCore) app configs and content authoring.
 This tool supports the HL7 FHIR R4 spec.

 ## How to use it